oceans aware: inform, inspire, involve

 Rolf Gelpke/Unsplash

-According to NASA, ocean levels are currently rising at the rate of 3.4 mm a year.
-Based on current rates, sea level is expected to rise between 26 and 98 cm by 2100.
+According to NASA, ocean levels are currently rising at the rate of 3.4 mm a year. and are expected to have risen by between 26 and 98 cm by 2100.

-The Arctic is regarded one of the fastest-warming regions worldwide and is said to be heating at three times the global average while Antarctica has been losing an estimated 150 billion metric tonnes of ice every year since 2002.
+The Arctic is regarded one of the fastest-warming regions worldwide and is said to be heating at three times the global average.
+Antarctica has been losing an estimated 150 billion metric tonnes of ice every year since 2002.

 Danijel Durkovic/Unsplash